BillBrousalis/NXP-UTIL/README.md

 Visualizing linescan output in real-time using `Matplotlib` graphing.

+Steering angle and Vehicle speed available for viewing.

 ## (optional) COMMANDS mode:

-[TODO]: Car can accept commands through UART to access underlying API.
+[TODO]: Car can accept commands through WIFI->PI->UART to access underlying API.

 Useful for testing algorithms in python3 instead of writing massive amounts of C code.